shaik1002/biggitlabbomb/doc/user/application_security/policies/pipeline_execution_policies.md

 For projects without a `.gitlab-ci.yml` file, this strategy will create the `.gitlab-ci.yml` file implicitly.
 That is, a pipeline containing only the jobs defined in the pipeline execution policy is executed.

-NOTE:
-When a pipeline execution policy uses workflow rules that prevent policy jobs from running, the only jobs that run are the project's CI/CD jobs.
-If the project uses workflow rules that prevent project CI/CD jobs from running, the only jobs that run are the pipeline execution policy jobs.

 ### `override_project_ci`